catalyst-cloud/catalystcloud-docs/source/billing/credit-card.rst

    Only users with the Project Admin role will be able to view and modify the billing details

-The Catalyst Cloud now accept payments via credit card.
+Catalyst Cloud accept payments via credit card.
 This section will explain how you can setup a credit card to pay your invoices.

 You and/or your billing contact will still receive a usage summary from us